kailash-manasarovar/statement/docs/timeline/2026/july.md

 - For example, put your fists between your knees to measure the correct distance between your open knees, with a demo from the teacher.
 - My knees are splayed, the whole pose would collapse like this.
 - This is no measurement.
-- I realize it was a position I was put in while sedated, so it's on film - and thought about Alfonso at the same time curiously.
+- I realize it was a position I was put in while sedated, so it's on film - and thought about Alfonso, harmony teacher at the conservatory, at the same time.
 - Other things like that.
 - Body positions I made while masturbating in my bathroom with the lights on.
 - Always something.
 - It's so embarrassing, you cannot imagine, but I don't care.
-- When every man with a porn subscription has seen you doing these things, and would recognize you in the street, at your job, at Duty Free in Dubai, anywhere in the world, the embarrassment on its own due to the (snickery) attitudes they have about you from seeing you like this totally destroys your life; murder by embarrassment.
+- When every man with a porn subscription has seen you doing these things, and would recognize you in the street, at your job, at Duty Free in Dubai, anywhere in the world, the embarrassment on its own due to the (snickery) attitudes they have about you from seeing you like this is supposed to totally destroys your life; murder by embarrassment.
+- The shame and embarrassment should be theirs, in fact.
-- I think this justifies at least a billion more in compensation.
+- Nevertheless, I think this justifies at least a billion more in compensation.

 ### Two or three days before the strong, non-visual hallucinogen wears off